efogtech/endgame-trackball/ASSEMBLY.md

 3) Some tweezers, not exactly required but makes things easier.
 4) A marker.

 You also need some flat hard surface to work on.
-Bonus points if it's ferromagnetic!
 A 3D printing bed is a nice option.
-Now, I also have an electric screwdriver here, and I hope you will forgive me for using it not the hex key.

 ### Preparation

 > [!TIP]
-> Check your board — connect it to a power source (preferably wall adapter, PC is an option but it may [produce phantom reports](https://github.com/efogtech/endgame-trackball/issues/4)).
-> Expected behavior: red LED blinks twice and turns off, green LED starts blinking slowly, the device is discoverable via BLE.
+> Check your board — connect it to a power source.
+Expected behavior: red LED blinks twice and turns off, the device is discoverable via BLE.

 The very first thing to do is to depanelize the PCB.
 Hold it firmly and push at the center, between boards.
 It would be really hard to break it in a wrong place so don't worry.